patilparth127/registarion_page/README.md

+Install Node Modules:
+To add Angular's Node modules (dependencies) to your project, run the following command:

+npm install

+This command reads the package.json file in your project directory and installs all the dependencies listed in it.

 Introduction -:
 In our Angular User Registration Form project, we've successfully crafted an intuitive and user-friendly registration experience.
 This vital component is designed to cater to user onboarding, ensuring the collection of essential personal information.
 By harnessing the power of Angular, we've established a robust foundation for form handling and validation, promoting data accuracy and enhancing the overall user experience.